Marne Bhi Do Yaaron

 Marne Bhi Do Yaaron is a Hindi movie directed by Kashmera Shah and released on 15 November 2019.

 Plot

 Raj Kiran, an ambitious young man, wishes to work overseas and make a life for himself there.
 With the help of some agents and most of his father's life-savings, he manages to acquire a visa to Greece but falls prey to their trap as his visa is just a tourist visa on which he cannot work.
-Now, devastated Raj decides to commit suicide.
-As he gets started on his suicide attempts, he cannot get himself to commit the suicide.
+A devastated Raj decides to commit suicide.
+As he gets started on his suicide attempt, he cannot get himself to actually commit the act.
 Then, he meets Anita, a bystander who watches him during one of his suicide attempts.
-Seeing Raj fail, Anita offers to help him to commit suicide for money to which he agrees.
-Their out of the world alliance brings on a journey of bizarre suicides attempts and madness.
+Seeing Raj fail, Anita offers to help him to commit suicide for money, to which he agrees.
+Their out of the world acquaintance brings on a journey of bizarre suicide attempts and madness.